 - 1. To have the deep knowledge of concrete material - 2.
 To know the characteristics of fresh concrete - 3.
 To know about creep and to analyze it - 4.
 To have the deep knowledge about the test on hard concrete

-Cement & its properties, properties of fresh concrete compaction of concrete, curing of concrete.
+Cement and cement properties; Properties of fresh concrete; Compaction of concrete; Curing of concrete.